 Prior to 2007, certain income, such as artists' income and patent royalties, was not chargeable to tax because of various exempting provisions.
-However, following the introduction of the HIIR, the amount of the exemption used each year (subject to the limitation on the artists' exemption introduced from the tax year 2011 and amended in 2015, and the abolition of the patent royalty exemption from 24 November 2010) must be taken into account in deciding whether the restriction applies.
+However, following the introduction of the HIIR, the amount of the exemption used each year (subject to the limitation on the artists' exemption introduced from the tax year 2011 and amended in 2015) must be taken into account in deciding whether the restriction applies.